Laser Blocking Roller Blinds

 Use of Lasers in the Operating Theatre.
 Paragraph 7.120

-PEL RATINGS FOR ORCA LASER BLOCKING ROLLER BLINDS
+PEL RATINGS FOR ORCA LASER BLOCKING MATERIAL

 Irradiated AreaPEL (T3) 10SPEL (T2) 100S